maryam-balabeed/W08D05-Spring-Relation-LAB/Readme.md

 <br>

 *  Create `Many to Many` relationship between Artist and Albums (each album can have many artist and each artist can have many albums)
-* Create post request where you can add artists to an album.

 * Create `Many to One` relationship between Album and Genre (each album can have one genre and each genre can have many albums)
-* Create post request where you can add a genre to an album.